jeepeegit/home-aware-nmap/README.md

 the rest goes with node-red:
 ----------------------------
-copy / paste the content (in home-aware-nmap-nodered.txt) in node-red. change the device_tracker.000000000000 to your own MAC numbers or click in de node settings and get the device form Home Assistant.
+copy / paste the content (in home-aware-nmap-nodered.txt) in node-red. change the device_tracker.000000000000 to your own MAC numbers or click in de node settings and get the device from Home Assistant.